hackergrrl/node-dyad/README.md

 There don't seem to be many options available for Node.JS to do this; I tried [SwankJS](https://www.emacswiki.org/emacs/SwankJs) but could not get it working. [nodejs-repl.el](https://github.com/abicky/nodejs-repl.el) looks promising!
-If it works it can replace this code.
+If it works it can replace this code (though this implementation allows any language capable of shelling out to enjoy node interaction too!)

 This is a quick hack that gets you a minimal working node repl that you can also send code to.